 Why are chimney pots important for my home?

-Chimney pots are crucial for your home as they improve the efficiency of your chimney by enhancing draft and preventing downdraughts, all while contributing to the aesthetic value of your property.
+Flues and chimney pots are crucial for your home as they improve the efficiency of your chimney by enhancing draft and preventing downdraughts, all while contributing to the aesthetic value of your property.

 What are the benefits of terracotta chimney pots?